TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

 \subsection{Multi-Path Ensemble Enhancement}

-Ensemble methods have demonstrated their effectiveness in time series classification.
-Similarly, self consistency~\cite{wang2022self} leverages multiple outputs from one LLM, selecting the most consistent response to ensure coherence and accuracy.
-In the meanwhile, responses generated by LLMs are random, making it challenging to transfer them to classification tasks.
+Ensemble methods have demonstrated effectiveness for MTSC~\cite{minirocket,cote}.
+When utilizing LLMs for MTSC, it cannot be ignored that the inherent stochasticity in LLM outputs makes direct classification challenging.
+In the meanwhile, self-consistency~\cite{wang2022self} leverages multiple outputs from one single LLM, selecting the most consistent response to enhance coherence and accuracy.

-Inspired by the above, we introduce multi-path ensemble enhancement.
-Multi-path inference leverages multiple distinct inference paths to generate a diverse set of results, capturing a broader range of feature expressions.
-By aggregating these outputs, this approach reduces the potential biases of any single inference path, enhancing both the robustness and accuracy.
-This makes multi-path inference suitable for our task, especially our task involves understanding multivariate time series data.
-The multi-path ensemble enhancement can be formalized as follows:

-where $M$ denotes the number of models, $f_i$ denotes the $\text{i}^{th}$ classifier, $y_{\text{final}}$ denotes the final classification result.
-Each classifier is an LLM.
-We can use different parameters to integrate, or integrate results from different LLMs.
-By generating multiple results using varied models and aggregating them through voting mechanism, we ensure that the final classification reflects the model's most confident and consistent reasoning.